 Here, the terms at the top are more specifically pertinent to the skill under consideration, Curiosity.
 So for this client, asking the right questions and out-of-the box thinking are very much what Curiosity is about, and iteration, resilience, interruption science less so.
 If you have developed and articulated this understanding of the skill, your curators, both human and machine, have the basis to curate intentionally.

 My co-Founder, Vinit Patel, wrote about how to design a skills framework to be transformative.
-At the top of that piece we shared some research into some of the most popular areas covered by such frameworks today:
+At the top of that piece we shared some research into some of the most popular areas covered by such skills frameworks today:

-By a distance, the most popular type of framework amongst our clients is some version of digital skills, and these are perhaps the most efficient to define in this manner.
+By a distance, the most popular type of skills framework amongst our clients is some version of digital skills, and these are perhaps the most efficient to define in this manner.

-You can now use those carefully-selected, high-value skills to determine both the learning content that you buy for your company and the specific learning assets that you put in front of individuals.
+You can now use those carefully-selected, high-value skills to determine both the learning content for reskilling that you buy for your company and the specific learning assets that you put in front of individuals.
 In this section, I’m going to show some of the outputs and UI of our product to illustrate the approach and the art of the possible.

 There are algorithms now which can take a nuanced understanding of your skills framework, including all of its levels and taxonomies, and apply that to thousands or millions of pieces of content and decide - as well as a human can - how relevant each is to building that skill.
 We call this Content Intelligence and one of the outputs looks like this: